What’s in this article

 However, the IRAS is willing to make exceptions to the above in certain situations.
 Applicants who voluntarily disclose that their registration is late will generally have their late notification fine and penalties waived.
 The IRAS also allows those who are unable to pay the GST due on the backdated period to do so in instalments.

 Sometimes, GST de-registration may be necessary.
 This usually occurs when a GST-registered person ceases to make taxable supplies.
-This person is then required to notify the Comptroller in writing within 30 days from the date of cessation.
-The Comptroller will then terminate the person’s registration if it is determined that the GST-registered person is no longer liable to be registered.
+The individual must then notify the Comptroller in writing within 30 days from the cessation date.
+If the Comptroller determines that the GST-registered individual is no longer liable for registration, they will terminate the registration.

-However, if the Comptroller is not satisfied that the person no longer makes taxable supplies or thinks it is necessary to protect revenue, the Comptroller may refuse to cancel a voluntary registration.
+If the Comptroller finds that the person still makes taxable supplies or deems it necessary to protect revenue, they may refuse to cancel a voluntary registration.

 Claiming & Charging of Singapore GST

 When a consumer purchases anything from GST-registered suppliers or imports goods into Singapore, the consumer may incur input tax.
-The consumer may claim input tax incurred if all the conditions for making such a claim have been satisfied.
-However, the consumer is required to make the claim during the accounting period that matches the date shown in the tax invoice or accounting permit.
+The consumer can claim input tax incurred if they satisfy all the conditions for making such a claim.
+However, the consumer must make the claim during the accounting period that corresponds to the date shown in the tax invoice or accounting permit.

-There are seven conditions to be fulfilled in order for the consumer to claim input tax, as follows:
+The consumer must fulfill seven conditions to claim input tax, as follows:

 Either a valid tax invoice (for purchases of less than S$1,000) or a simplified tax invoice (for purchases of more than S$1,000) containing all required details is necessary for one to claim input tax on any purchases or expenses.
-If the tax invoice submitted to the IRAS is found to be invalid, the tax claims will be disallowed, and penalties may be imposed.
+If IRAS finds the tax invoice submitted to be invalid, they will disallow the tax claims and may impose penalties.

 There are two common examples of factors that invalidate a tax invoice.
 One example occurs when the invoice has missing details.